Jade Morris is taking over the reins as the first Female Athletic Director in Williston’s long history.

 “I think as well as keeping the consistency of the athletic program, there can be a shift in support for the athletic teams on campus,” he said.
 “For example, it would be cool to schedule more big games when people are free, like the white out game, to increase support.”

-Laura Vachet, Director of Academic Success at Williston, also agrees that attendance of games is an issue in the community, especially with girls’ sports teams.
+Laura Vachet, Director of Academic Success at Williston, and parent of current senior Will Vachet, also agrees that attendance of games is an issue in the community, especially with girls sports teams.

 “Williston already has strong women’s sports programs that draw prospective students to our campus, [and] I’m hoping that this change will increase visibility and attendance for women’s sports such as women’s volleyball and basketball,” she said.
 “It would be great to get higher turnouts similar to football and men’s basketball.”

-The support for the girls’ basketball team has been historically low compared to the men’s team.
+The support for the Girls Basketball team has been historically low compared to the boys team.

-“I think the Williston athletic program has some bias towards the boys’ programs, especially with recruiting players,” Stella said.
-“I think there is also some funding issues.
+“I think the Williston athletic program has some bias towards the boys programs, especially with recruiting players,” Stella said.
+“I think there are also some funding issues.
 For example, the softball team does not have a dugout, while the baseball team does.”

 With a female perspective supporting the athletics program, Morris says she is committed to supporting both boys’ and girls’ teams equally.